Chicago and West Towns Bus Co.: Streetcars

 County Transit was not operating when it was bought, a labor strike had stopped all service.
 Management met the union's demands for equal pay as Chicago streetcar employees.

-Arrangements for franchises were made except with Forest Park, who was a problem for the West Towns.
-At the same time $290,750 was spent on improvements to infrastructure.
+Arrangements for franchises were made, except with Forest Park, who was a problem for the West Towns.
+At the same time, $290,750 was spent on improvements to infrastructure.
 On July 13, 1913, partial operation resumed.

-Into the 1920s the suburbs continued to negotiate separately.
-In 1923 the Illinois Commerce Commission ruled that the individual suburbs had no control over routes and the West Towns would now deal directly with the Illinois Commerce Commission.
-With the new Ill.C.C. ruling the West Towns began applying for new routes, most with buses.
+Into the 1920s, the suburbs continued to negotiate separately.
+In 1923, the Illinois Commerce Commission ruled that the individual suburbs had no control over routes and the West Towns would now deal directly with the Illinois Commerce Commission.
+With the new Ill.C.C. ruling, the West Towns began applying for new routes, most with buses.
 They petitioned for ten new routes in 1923, eight more in 1925, and four more in 1926.
-From two buses in 1923 the West Towns went to 46 in 1930.
+From two buses in 1923, the West Towns went to 46 in 1930.

-In 1929 the great depression caused net income to fall from $138,080 in 1929 to -$37,982 in 1931.
+In 1929, the great depression caused net income to fall from $138,080 in 1929 to -$37,982 in 1931.
 The company went into bankruptcy and was reorganized as the "Chicago and West Towns Railway Incorporated".
 The company survived but continued to lose money all through the 1930s.

 1935 showed a change to buses coming.
-In 1934 streetcar trackage was at its maximum, 479.65 mi miles, in 1935, with the purchase of 27 buses, trackage was reduced to 73.1 mi.
-From this time on streetcar service would be replaced with busses, the last streetcars ran in 1948.
+In 1934, streetcar trackage was at its maximum, 479.65 mi miles, in 1935, with the purchase of 27 buses, trackage was reduced to 73.1 mi.
+From this time on, streetcar service would be replaced with busses, the last streetcars ran in 1948.

 On December 2, 1936, a fire at the Lake St. car-barn burned 18 passenger cars and some other equipment.
 The West Towns leased six streetcars from Chicago Railways (a former Yerkes Chicago company) between December 2, 1936, and returned March 14, 1937.

-In 1941 World War II war production and ridership increased, net earnings went from -$87,843 in 1941 to $377,433 in 1943 (the best year in the history of the company).
+In 1941, World War II war production and ridership increased, net earnings went from -$87,843 in 1941 to $377,433 in 1943 (the best year in the history of the company).

-Because of the war many routes were changed and new ones were added.
+Because of the war, many routes were changed and new ones were added.
 Operations were changed, stops were reduced, and a new garage was opened to reduce mileage of the buses.

 West Towns began buying 27-passenger buses in 1941 and the War Production Board approved continued sales from 1942 until 1945, the last order was filled in 1946.
-In 1944 32, 36, and 38 passenger models began arriving and continued until 1950.
+In 1944, 32, 36, and 38 passenger models began arriving and continued until 1950.

 Buses take over

-After World War II the West Towns, which had been neglected in the 1930s then used to maximum capacity during the war, was worn out.
+After World War II, the West Towns' equipment, which had been neglected in the 1930s, then used to maximum capacity during the war, was worn out.
 The rolling stock, both streetcars and buses, needed replacing and the infrastructure need major repairs and upgrades.
 Like most other streetcar systems in the US, the cost was not practical and all streetcars were replaced with buses by 1948.